 When a French filmmaker shoots Chicano Tucson, the result is fascinating and maybe a little bit foreign — in a good way.
 Low y Cool documents the lives of the Camaradas Lowrider Bike Club in South Tucson, AZ in 1996.
 The 52-minute video was directed by Tucson resident and transplanted Frenchie Marianne Dissard with funding from French TV channel Planête Cable.
 The film has been seen regularly since 1997 on Planête.

-Taos-based author John Hamilton Farr went to Tucson on family business and was stunned by the “Sleeping Mexican” statues all around his mom’s old hood.
+Taos-based author and photographer John Hamilton Farr went to Tucson on family business and was stunned by the “Sleeping Mexican” statues all around his mom’s old hood.
 He photographed these guys “within a two or three block radius of my mother’s old place…less than 10 minutes!”

 He brought the statuary to the attention of official neighborhood Arizonians.
 Their reply?
 “What’s racist about that?”